trendmicro/cloudone-community/Conformity/Integration/aws-well-architected-review-tool/README.md

 - This API is only available to ADMIN users.
 - AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 - An active Conformity AWS Account ID in your organisation
-- In order to allow Conformity to make changes to your workload review, you will need:
 - Your Conformity Organisation's external ID.
-This can be obtained by making an API call to Get Organisation External Id, here an request example:

-    ```bash
-    curl -k -s -X GET https://conformity.us-1.cloudone.trendmicro.com/api/organisation/external-id \
-        -H "Authorization: ApiKey tmc12C7YYdeTXBOV2eUQTrcVCT0EDET:6dvZUR8GFiSbPhRJqbT2qrWHAyK3tQMfaKHdaunAbxka9txpVgNhB5L5QYhJAXrr27" \
-        -H 'api-version: v1' \
-        -H "Content-Type: application/vnd.api+json" | jq '.[].id' | sed 's/"//g'
-    ```
-    PS.: All the commands were tested in MacOS and you need to have `curl`, `sed` and `jq` installed

 - The ARN of a defined Well-Architected workload, to retrieve the workload arn you can use the following AWS CLI command:

     ```bash
-    aws wellarchitected list-workloads | jq '.[][].WorkloadArn' | sed 's/"//g'
+    aws wellarchitected list-workloads
     ```

     ## Setup IAM Permissions